lzukw/WirelessDisplay/README.md

 To ensure platform-independency, the "real work" is done by scripts.
-On a Linux-Computer the scripts in the folder [Scripts/Linux] are executed with `bash`, on Windows the batch-files in [Scritps/Windows] are executed with `cmd.exe`.
+On a Linux-Computer the scripts in the folder [Scripts/Linux] are executed with `bash`, on macOS the bash-scripts are in [Scripts/macOS] and on Windows batch-files in [Scritps/Windows] are executed with `cmd.exe`.
 The file-name of the scripts, and the command-line arguments they receive, are the same for each operating-system.
 Only the file-extension and the used shell are different for each operating-system.

 Feel free to modify the scripts to your needs.